zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

 - I've started gaining interest in the book *L'etranger*
   - An important sociology terminology: **anomie** has come to my attention
   - I want to know what **anomie** in action in the real life
   - It seems this entity gaining interest in this book is suffering from the **anomie** mentioned above.
+- I enjoy killing my time on lingodeer learning this language when commuting
 ## German
 - I want to study in Germany...in a year or two
 - I love Arthur Schopenhauer